You can count on having issues with your computer.

 Is it Time to Upgrade Windows?

-old versions, it's time for new computer with Windows 10 pre-installed.
+dinosaurs, then it's time for new computer with Windows 10 pre-installed.

 Practice Safe Computing